 For another tasty pasta and seafood recipe try my seared scallops with pasta.

-- 4 ounces linguini or spaghetti noodles
+- 4 ounces linguini or spaghetti noodles gluten-free or wheat

 - 1 tablespoon olive oil